hapticssymposium-org/hs2026/site/content/presenting/work-in-progress.md

 For authors’ convenience, the templates for technical papers can be downloaded in [Word](http://ras.papercept.net/conferences/support/word.php) or [Latex](http://ras.papercept.net/conferences/support/tex.php) format.
 Note that only the US Letter template will be accepted, not the A4 template.

+## Program Abstract

+At submission, **an abstract (limited to 750 characters or ~100 words) is also required**.
+Similar to technical papers, this abstract is for use in the conference program.
+Note that the final abstract within the paper itself (pdf manuscript file) is allowed to exceed 750 characters.
+Unlike the technical papers, the WIP abstract is required at initial submission.

 ## Paper Length

 WIP papers should be **maximum 2 pages** including references.
 There will be no option to purchase additional pages.